How I Validated a Pain Point and Shipped a SaaS in 7 Days

 - Priority support

 The $19/month flat rate is the differentiator.
 Process 50 statements?
 Same price.
 Process 200?
 Same price.
 Heavy users save money.
 Light users get simplicity.
+The full case for flat-rate over per-file pricing is in flat-rate vs per-file SaaS pricing.

 Results